Morgul/omega-models/Readme.md

 A much more sane nodejs ORM that doesn't suck.
 Intended for use with the omega web framework, but not required.

+## Status

+Currently, this is only just starting to be built.
+It currently doesn't function, but the implemented parts have unit tests.
+I expect in a short while I should have an initial implementation.

+If you want to see what using it will look like, check out 'sample.js' in the root of the project.

 ## Fields

 All fields have the following options available: